arshem/webNovelScraper/README.md

 - `GET /`: Serves the main web interface.
 - `POST /download`: Initiates the download process using the provided start URL.
 - `GET /books`: Used to generate a JSON file of books in `public` directory
+- `GET /cron`: Used to look for ongoing webnovels and download the latest chapters of each.

 ### Functions